Yugoslav Wars: Croatian War of Independence (1991–1995)

-The armed incidents of early 1991 escalated into an all-out war during the summer, with fronts being formed around the areas of the breakaway SAO Krajina.
+The armed incidents of early 1991 escalated into an all-out war during the summer, with fronts being formed around the areas of the breakaway Serbian Autonomous Oblast of Krajina.
 The JNA had disarmed the Territorial Units of Slovenia and Croatia prior to the declaration of independence, at the behest of Serbian President Slobodan Milošević.
 This was greatly aggravated by an arms embargo, imposed by the UN on Yugoslavia.
 The JNA was ostensibly ideologically unitarian, but its officer corps was predominantly staffed by Serbs or Montenegrins (70 percent).
 As a result, the JNA opposed Croatian independence and sided with the Croatian Serb rebels.
 The Croatian Serb rebels were unaffected by the embargo because they were supported and supplied by the JNA.
 By mid-July 1991, the JNA moved an estimated 70,000 troops to Croatia.
 The fighting rapidly escalated, eventually spanning hundreds of square kilometers from western Slavonia through Banija to Dalmatia.

 Border regions faced direct attacks from forces within Serbia and Montenegro.
 In August 1991, the Battle of Vukovar began, where fierce fighting took place with around 1,800 Croat fighters blocking the JNA's advance into Slavonia.
 By the end of October, the town was almost completely devastated as a result of land shelling and air bombardment.
 The Siege of Dubrovnik started in October with the shelling of UNESCO World Heritage Site Dubrovnik, where the international press was criticised for focusing on the city's architectural heritage, instead of reporting the destruction of Vukovar in which many civilians were killed.

-On 18 November 1991, the battle of Vukovar ended after the city ran out of ammunition.
+On 18 November 1991, the battle of Vukovar ended after the city defenders ran out of ammunition.
 The Ovčara massacre occurred shortly after Vukovar's capture by the JNA.
 Meanwhile, control over central Croatia was seized by Croatian Serb forces in conjunction with the JNA Corps from Bosnia and Herzegovina, under the leadership of Ratko Mladić.

 A destroyed Serbian house in Sunja, Croatia.
 Most Serbs fled during Operation Storm in 1995.

 In January 1992, the Vance Plan established UN controlled (UNPA) zones for Serbs in the territory which was claimed by the Serbian rebels as the self-proclaimed proto-state Republic of Serbian Krajina (RSK) and brought an end to major military operations, but sporadic artillery attacks on Croatian cities and occasional intrusions into UNPA zones by Croatian forces continued until 1995.
-The majority of Croatian population in RSK suffered heavily, fleeing or evicted with numerous killings, leading to ethnic cleansing.
+The Croatian population in RSK suffered heavily, fleeing or evicted with numerous killings, leading to ethnic cleansing.

-The fighting in Croatia ended in mid-1995, after Operation Flash and Operation Storm.
+In May 1995, Croatian forces launched Operation Flash against the RSK, followed in August by Operation Storm.
 At the end of these operations, Croatia had reclaimed all of its territory except the UNPA Sector East portion of Slavonia, bordering Serbia.
+The fighting in Croatia ended.